 The Sustainable Packaging Alliance (SPA) has information, events and resources including the life cycle assessment-based packaging design tool PIQET (Packaging Impact Quick Evaluation Tool) developed in partnership with industry and RMIT University and partly funded by Sustainability Victoria.
 PIQET helps business make decisions on type of packaging, packaging design and materials use.

-The Queensland Government has produced an information sheet, Reducing packaging – R5, for the food industry on eliminating or reducing packaging.
+The Queensland Government has produced information sheets for the food industry on eliminating or reducing packaging.
 The sheet includes a number of brief short case studies.